3rendan/underwriting-crud/notes/underwriting.md

-# Underwriting 25-02-03
+# Underwriting 25-02-10

-1. What needs to be shown?
+1. What is editable?
+   1. Underwriter
+   2. amount

+id, programTitle,

+title
+season in reverse
+release in reverse